maester365/maester/website/docs/monitoring/email.md

 $results = Invoke-Maester -Path tests/Maester/ {...} -PassThru

 # Send the email summary using the results
-Send-MtSummaryMail $results -Recipients john@contoso.com -UserId <guid>
+Send-MtMail $results -Recipients john@contoso.com -UserId <guid>
 ```

 ## Adding a link to detailed Maester results in the email

-The Send-MtSummaryMail cmdlet has a `-TestResultsUri` parameter that can be used to include a link to the detailed Maester results in the email.
+The Send-MtMail cmdlet has a `-TestResultsUri` parameter that can be used to include a link to the detailed Maester results in the email.

 To use this parameter, you need to provide the URL of the Maester results page.
 Use the appropriate url format based on the CI/CD system you are using.